lurulu156/lurulu156/README.md

 - ⚡ Fun fact: ...
 -->

-##Hi, I am Lucia.
+## Hi, I am Lucia.
 Nice to meet you.👋
 I'm a new beginner of web developer.
 Hopefully I could enrich my github one day lol.

+### 📚 Langues and Frameworks
+- HTML5
+- CSS3, SASS
+- Bootstrap
+- JavaScript